afs/afs.github.io/rdf-iri-syntax.md

 ## Gotchas

-In Trutle related synatxes, there are two places where "partial URIs" are used.
+In Turtle related synatxes, there are two places where "partial URIs" are used.

 ```
 PREFIX u: <urn:uuid:>